 - There are 46 state ABLE programs, plus D.C.
-There is a total of 49 plans from which to choose. - If you are ABLE eligible, you can open one ABLE account; many plans accept out of state residents. - An ABLE Program Comparison Tool and Interactive State Map is available on the ABLE NRC's website.
+There are a total of 49 plans from which to choose. - If you are ABLE eligible, you can open one ABLE account; many plans accept out of state residents. - An ABLE Program Comparison Tool and Interactive State Map is available on the ABLE NRC's website to help you pick the plan that is best for you.